Hadwiger Models: Low-Temperature Behavior in a Natural Extension of the Ising Model: Proofs of the the Main Theorems

 Before we make any specific arguments, first we should note the symmetry of the model.
-Inverting the state of all hexagons interchanges $E$ vertices for $F$ vertices, $C$ vertices for $H$ vertices, and vice versa.
-Thus, inverting the hexagons while swapping the energies assigned to the respective vertex states maintains the assignment of probabilities.
-With this in mind, any statement that concerns particular vertex states applies just as well to its ``twin" under inversion symmetry.
-We will frequently make an argument for one state, then apply the same to its twin by inversion symmetry.
+Flipping all the spins interchanges $E$ vertices for $F$ vertices, $C$ vertices for $H$ vertices, and vice versa.
+Thus, flipping the spins while swapping the energies assigned to the respective vertex states maintains the assignment of probabilities.
+With this in mind, any statement that concerns particular vertex states applies just as well to its ``twin" under spin-flip symmetry.
+We will frequently make an argument for one state, then apply the same to its twin by spin-flip symmetry.

 Using techniques from Pirogov--Sinai, we address the large regions dominated by a particular vertex state first, in subsection \ref{sec:PS}.
-Next, with Slawny's technique we handle the position of the coexistence lines between these regions in subsection \ref{sec:CL}.
-Finally, with disagreement percolation and reflection positivity we determine the behavior along the transition lines for which Pirogov--Sinai techniques are inapplicable, in subsection \ref{sec:NPL}.
+Next, with Slawny's technique we handle the position of the coexistence curves between these regions in subsection \ref{sec:CL}.
+Finally, with disagreement percolation and reflection positivity we determine the behavior along the degeneracy lines for which Pirogov--Sinai techniques are inapplicable, in subsection \ref{sec:NPL}.